sta/websocket-sharp/README.md

 The `WebSocket` class includes own logging functions.

-The `WebSocket.Log` property provides the logging functions.
+The `WebSocket.Log` (its type is `WebSocketSharp.Logger`) property provides the logging functions.

-If you change the current logging level (the default is `LogLevel.ERROR`), you use the `WebSocket.Log.Level` property.
+If you want to change the current logging level (the default level is `WebSocketSharp.LogLevel.ERROR`), you should set any of `LogLevel` values to the `WebSocket.Log.Level` property.

 ```cs
 ws.Log.Level = LogLevel.DEBUG;
 ```

-The above means that the logging outputs with a less than `LogLevel.DEBUG` are not outputted.
+This means the logging outputs with a less than `LogLevel.DEBUG` are not outputted.

-And if you output a log, you use any of some output methods.
+And if you want to output a log, you should use any of output methods.
 The following outputs a log with `LogLevel.DEBUG`.

 ```cs
 ws.Log.Debug ("This is a debug message.");